pthutta/kentico-onboarding-js/README.md

  - In case you already started working on next task, just merge the changes from your develop to the next feature branch.
  - If the PR is still not merged and you want to start working on next task, checkout a new branch based on previous task
  - Repeat from step 1. for following tasks :)
- - To get your upstream branch up-to-date with upstream master-v2, please, complete **Task 0**
+ - To get your upstream branch up-to-date with upstream master, please, complete **Task 0**

 NOTE: Think of it as a real word repository.
-It can happen that you don't have rights to commit anything to `master-v2` nor `develop`.
+It can happen that you don't have rights to commit anything to `master` nor `develop`.
 Therefore, all the changes you want to make have to be reviewed first in form of a PR to `develop`.
 Once the repository owner is happy with your changes, only then he merges them to `develop`.
 The situation here is a bit more complicated while we have multiple repositories (original + forks).
 Just think of your `develop` branch as if you were not allowed to make any commits to it and you can only merge from `upstream/solutions/<your-login>`.

 ### Development
-**IMPORTANT:** Run `npm install` and make sure you have `eslint` and `tslint` tools enabled (in File > Settings, search for keywords).
+**IMPORTANT:** Run `npm install --no optional` and make sure you have `eslint` and `tslint` tools enabled (in File > Settings, search for keywords).
 The path to `eslint` and `tslint` node packages should be in `node_modules` inside of project folder.

 Now you have everything git-related set-up and you can start developing...
 Please, commit with [reasonable commit messages](http://chris.beams.io/posts/git-commit/) and always start the commit message with Jira number of your task.
 You can squash your commits as well.
 Feel free to create new branches when developing (`feature/task-1`,`2` etc.).
 PR should be submitted from feature branch one per task. and merge them to `develop` when you want to submit a pull request.
 Submit your PRs from `develop` branch.